thiagoaslima/test-galvanize/README.md

 ## Testing

-You cn run the example tests with:
+You can run the example tests with:

 - `yarn test`